Bisonai/orakl/docs/v0.1/vrf.md

 # Verifiable Random Function (VRF)

+A detailed example of how to use Orakl Network VRF can be found at example repository [`vrf-consumer`](https://github.com/Bisonai-CIC/vrf-consumer).

 ## What is Verifiable Random Function?

 A Verifiable Random Function (VRF) is a cryptographic function that generates a random value, or output, based on some input data (called the "seed").